rinaogino/rinaogino.github.io/essays/a-comfortable-pattern.md

 Through this collaboration of container and presentational components, the application achieves a successful application, just as if I just build my first functional furniture.
 In contemplating the idea of moving out, I was struck by the parallel of assembling furniture and software engineering.
 Both the process of putting together physical furniture pieces and putting together code require a lot of planning, and responsibilities!
 With this, I hope to feel more confident in my ability to navigate adulthood and creating a space that reflects my independence.

-*ChatGPT was used to correct some grammar and spelling mistakes.*
+*ChatGPT was used to correct minor grammar and spelling mistakes.*